-John Carey is one of Britain’s most distinguished academics and literary critics, who has managed to combine scholarly rigour with invigorating attacks on elitist views of high culture.
+John Carey was one of Britain’s most distinguished academics and literary critics, who managed to combine scholarly rigour with invigorating attacks on elitist views of high culture

-Carey is a life-long Oxford don: even in retirement he is emeritus Merton Professor of English Literature.
-Although he has specialised in the poetry of John Milton and John Donne (and the 1980 Booker Prize winner William Golding) he is perhaps better known as a witty provocateur through such works as The Intellectuals and the Masses (1992), a study of the snootiness of Modernist writers, and What Good Are the Arts?
+Carey was a life-long Oxford don: even in retirement he was emeritus Merton Professor of English Literature.
+Although he specialised in the poetry of John Milton and John Donne (and the 1980 Booker Prize winner William Golding) he was perhaps better known as a witty provocateur through such works as The Intellectuals and the Masses (1992), a study of the snootiness of Modernist writers, and What Good Are the Arts?
 (2005).

-Carey has not only chaired the Booker Prize panel twice (1982 and 2004) but also the inaugural Man Booker International Prize 2005.
+Carey not only chaired the Booker Prize judging panel twice (1982 and 2004), but also the inaugural Man Booker International Prize 2005.
+He died on 11 December 2025, at the age of 91.

 Background